Workshops and Clinics

 Application Completion Clinics

 People needing help with their Scholarship Foundation application can take advantage of completion clinics at the Foundation’s offices starting several days before the annual April 15 deadline.
 Students can receive one-on-one assistance completing and submitting the application and supporting materials.
-Student Advocates and other Foundation staff members also are available to answer specific questions about program requirements and the financial aid process.
+Student Advisors and other Foundation staff members also are available to answer specific questions about program requirements and the financial aid process.